Updated on 2025-06-23 GMT+08:00

 Slow Start

 Specifies whether to enable slow start.
-After you enable it, the load balancer linearly increases the proportion of requests to backend servers in this mode.
+After you enable it, the load balancer linearly increases the proportion of requests to new backend servers in the backend server group.

 NOTE: